What Makes Human Intelligence Essential in the Age of the Algorithm

 - Page count:

 At Ford, we believe the key to creating products and experiences that truly make people's lives better is to deeply understand our customers.
 Technology alone isn't enough.
-So we've changed our product development process to focus on the customer experience--and not just the vehicle itself.
+So we've changed our product development process to focus on the customer experience - and not just the vehicle itself.
 In Sensemaking, Christian Madsbjerg explains with depth and structure how this is done. — Mark Fields, president and CEO, Ford Motor Company

+Having helped some of the world's largest companies transition for the digital age, it's clear to me that those best positioned to win in today's marketplace possess a deep and human understanding of their customers.
 Companies must master not just big data, but thick data - insight into culture, history, and the social structures underlying human behaviour.
 Sensemaking is the road map for how this works, and it is essential reading for anyone looking to thrive in a world of digital disruption. — Francisco D'Souza, CEO, Cognizant

-Madsbjerg's Sensemaking is a powerful defense of human intelligence to solve problems.
+Almost twenty years ago, I wrote, 'To be qualified to be a chief executive officer, you must be broad-gauged, widely read, and have many diverse interests.'
+This remains just as true in today's world, where companies have become enthralled with quantitative analysis.
+Christian Madsbjerg's Sensemaking is a powerful defense of human intelligence to solve problems.
 Anyone who dreams of leading a company should read it - and heed his wonderfully contrarian advice. — Jeffrey Fox, bestselling author of How to Become CEO and How to Become a Rainmaker